 To find out what council area you are in or to access a list of authorised accredited pool certifiers, visit The Office of Local Government website.

-With assistance from The Samuel Morris Foundation and The Swimming Pool and Spa Association of NSW and ACT (SPASA NSW), Kids Health at The Children's Hospital at Westmead developed the Protect Your Pool, Protect Your Kids video (below) to educate pool owners about pool fencing and the common faults.
+The Protect Your Pool, Protect Your Kids video (below) provides information for pool owners about pool fencing and the common faults.
 There are 20 chapters in this video which focus on different issues.

 A checklist was also created for pool owners to use to inspect their pools.
 The Protect Your Pool, Protect Your Kids checklist is available in English and 16 community languages from the download section below.
 Please click here to order hard copies of the campaign checklist, poster and flyer.

 Please read the video disclaimer before viewing the 'Protect Your Pool' video series below.